FRutkowski/nvim-config/README.md

 # Neovim configuration

 This is my NeoVim config especially made for programming in Nuxt.js.
-It was important to me to create a configuration that provides features like treesitter, formatter, autopairs, linter or lsp.
+It was important to me to create a configuration that provides features like treesitter, formatter, autopairs, linter and lsp.
 I have also added snippets from VSCode that allows easily create html elements.

 # Installation